djigoio/Agile-MonkAPI/README.md

 ```

 ## API Interaction
 To interact with the API once the project is set-up, run Postman or any other similar software, and follow the instructions written in our wiki.
+A sample user is there in case you need it!

 Some sample URLs to work with are: